Schofields (West) - Colebee

 Schofields (West) - Colebee lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Schofields (West) - Colebee's population was around 14,329 as of August 2025.
-This reflected an increase of 4,318 people from the 2021 Census figure of 10,011.
-The growth was inferred from the estimated resident population of 13,942 in June 2024 and the addition of 587 validated new addresses since the Census date.
-This resulted in a population density of 1,358 persons per square kilometer, exceeding national averages assessed by AreaSearch.
-The area's growth rate of 43.1% since the 2021 Census surpassed both state (6.4%) and metropolitan averages, positioning it as a regional growth leader.
-Interstate migration accounted for approximately 74.6% of recent population gains, with all drivers contributing positively to growth.
+As of August 2025, Schofields (West) - Colebee's population is approximately 14,329.
+This represents a 43.1% increase from the 2021 Census figure of 10,011 people.
+The change was inferred from the ABS estimated resident population of 13,942 in June 2024 and an additional 587 validated new addresses since the Census date.
+This results in a population density of 1,358 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+Schofields (West) - Colebee's growth rate of 43.1% since the 2021 census surpassed the state's growth rate of 6.4%, indicating its status as a growth leader in the region.
+Interstate migration contributed approximately 74.6% of overall population gains during recent periods, with all drivers including natural growth and overseas migration being positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 using 2022 as the base year, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a 2021 base year.
-Future growth rates by age group are applied to all areas from 2032 to 2041.
-By 2041, Schofields (West) - Colebee is projected to have an additional 9,604 persons, representing a total increase of 64.3% over the 17-year period based on latest population numbers.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch uses NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Future population dynamics predict exceptional growth, placing Schofields (West) - Colebee in the top 10 percent of statistical areas nationally.
+By 2041, the area is expected to increase by 9,604 persons, representing a total increase of 64.3% over the 17-year period based on the latest population numbers.

 Frequently Asked Questions - Population